Ingredients

 - While the cronuts are still warm, dip the top of each one into the glaze, allowing the excess to drip off.
 Let the glaze set completely.

-- Once the cronuts are fully cooled, use a piping bag to fill them with custard through the side or through the center hole.
-For the best experience, garnish with a bit of zest if desired and enjoy the cronuts within 3 hours of frying.
+- Once the cronuts are completely cooled, fill them with custard using a piping bag.
+Insert the tip into the side or through the center hole and pipe until you feel a slight resistance.
+For the best experience, garnish with a bit of citrus zest if desired.
+Cronuts are best enjoyed within three hours of frying.